levyofi/Itzkovitch_el_al_JTB/Example data/Input data/README.md

 **Observed Temperature Map for Validation:**

-- `IR.tif`: Temperature map recorded with an infrared camera, providing real ground temperature values for model validation.
-This map is used in `Codes/Statistical framework/RF_model.py` to calculate the bias before and after the ML correction.
+- `IR.tif`: Temperature map recorded with an infrared camera, providing real ground temperature values for error calculations and model validation.
+This map is used in `Codes/Statistical framework/RF_model.py` to calculate the errors before and after the ML correction.

 **RGB Orthophoto Map:**